prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     uint class_id, uint limit, dsl_ode_check_for_occurrence_cb client_checker, void* client_data);
 ```

-The constructor creates a Uniquely named Custom Trigger that checks for the occurrence of Objects within a frame that meets the Triggers (optional) criteria and calls a Callback function that allows the client to customize the Trigger.
+The constructor creates a Uniquely named Custom Trigger that checks for the occurrence of Objects within a frame that meets the Triggers criteria and calls a Callback function that allows the client to customize the Trigger.
 The Callback function is called with the buffer

 **Parameters**